jmmgr/Street-and-place-of-interest-locator/README.md

 Street-and-place-of-interest-locator
 ====================================
+Notice that the project dialogs are in Spanish.

 Enable users to interact by voice with the system to find streets, nearby restaurants and subway stations in the city of Madrid.